TimotejK/wier-labs/docs/index.md

 Lab work can be done in groups (preferably) of up to three students.
 Groups with two or a single member have the same pass conditions - they do not need to coordinate so much and are also more independent.

-As a result of an assignment, a group needs to create a private Bitbucket repository and add a user *asistent* (*asistent@zitnik.si*) to the repository with at least read credentials.
+As a result of an assignment, a group needs to create a private GitHub repository and add user *szitnik* to the repository with at least read credentials.
 All the submissions will be subject to plagiarism check. **Groups that will copy the results or code from the others will be graded with zero points.**

 After the submission of an assignment, all the submissions will be marked and each group will get a response.
 Randomly chosen groups will be selected to explain their solution and to show the execution in practice - each group will need to defend an assigment at least once during the course.

+Labs are mostly organized in a consultation-like manner.
+Assistant will be present at every lab time slot.
+If there is a no-show after 15min, he will be accessible in R2.58.
+Do not hesitate to reach out to the assistant or ask questions via Slack.